 A vitally important consideration when planning any project is data protection.
 It’s always been front and centre as far as we’re concerned but with the introduction of GDPR in 2018 it became a legal requirement for ‘Data Protection by Default & Design.’

-It’s important therefore that we agree with clients, early on, what personal data we need to process as part of a project, why, how and for how long it’s needed.
-We need to look at what happens to that data, the way we secure it and how users will be able to exercise their rights under GDPR.
+It’s important therefore we agree with clients, early on, what personal data we need to process as part of a project.
+We need to decide why, how and for how long that data is needed.
+Then we need to look at what happens to the data and the way we secure it.
+We also need to explain to users how they can to exercise their rights under GDPR.

-Part of this will require having an agreement in place between our client as Data Controller and us as Data Processor, which sets out clearly everyone’s obligations and responsibilities when it comes to data protection.
+Part of this will require having an agreement in place between our client as Data Controller and us as Data Processor.
+The agreement sets out clearly everyone’s obligations and responsibilities when it comes to data protection.

-It’s all very well though writing it down and saying what you’re going to do but here at Co-Pop we believe in putting your money where your mouth is which why we invest in Cyber Essentials accreditation.
+It’s all very well though writing it down and saying what you’re going to do but here at Corporation Pop we believe in putting your money where your mouth is which why we invest in Cyber Essentials accreditation.

 For the last three years we have enjoyed Cyber Essentials certification and more recently have pushed that another notch with Cyber Essentials Plus.
 The Plus certification is similar in scope to the standard accreditation but importantly it includes an external audit of our security systems rather than self-certification.